Symptoms vary, but the most common are extreme fatigue, fever, sore throat, and swollen lymph nodes.

 How long symptoms last varies.
 After about 2 weeks, symptoms subside, and most people can resume their usual activities.
 However, fatigue may persist for several more weeks and, occasionally, for months.
 Fewer than 1% of people die, usually because of complications such as encephalitis, rupture of the spleen, or blockage of the airways.

 The symptoms of infectious mononucleosis also occur in many other viral and bacterial infections.
 Therefore, infectious mononucleosis is often unrecognized.
-However, swollen lymph nodes, particularly in the neck, strongly suggest infectious mononucleosis.
+However, swollen lymph nodes Swollen Lymph Nodes Lymph nodes are tiny, bean-shaped organs that filter lymph fluid.
+They are located throughout the body, but particular collections are found just under the skin in the neck, under the arms,... read more , particularly in the neck, strongly suggest infectious mononucleosis.

 Usually, a simple blood test known as a heterophile antibody or monospot test is done to confirm the diagnosis.
-Sometimes early in the infection or in young children, the monospot test is negative, and if doctors strongly suspect the infection, they repeat the test.
-If it is still negative, other specific antibody blood tests for EBV are done to confirm the diagnosis.
-(Antibodies are produced by the immune system to defend against a particular attacker, such as EBV.)
+This test can sometimes be negative early in illness in adolescents and adults, and if doctors strongly suspect the infection, they can repeat the test about a week later.
+This test is much less reliable and often negative in young children with infectious mononucleosis.
+An alternative test to confirm the diagnosis is a specific antibody blood test for EBV.
+(Antibodies Antibodies One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more are produced by the immune system to defend against a particular attacker, such as EBV.)

 Often, a complete blood count is also done.
 Finding many characteristic mononuclear white blood cells (atypical lymphocytes) may be the first clue that the diagnosis is infectious mononucleosis.